Griffin-McCauley/SARC-5400-Visualizing-Complexity/README.md

 ## Data

 Data for this project was collected from the [World Bank's DataBank](https://databank.worldbank.org/home) and was compiled and wrangled in JupyterLab using Python.
-All relevant data for this project can be found as CSV files in the Data folder of this repository, and the [cleaning.ipynb](Data/cleaning.ipynb) file within the same folder contains the necessary code to produce the [data.csv](Data/data.csv) and [trade_matrix.csv](Data/trade_matrix.csv) files supporting the visualizations associated with this project.
+All relevant data for this project can be found as CSV files in the Data folder of this repository, and the [cleaning.ipynb](Data/cleaning.ipynb) file within the same folder contains the necessary code to produce the [data.csv](Data/data.csv) and [trade_matrix.csv](Data/trade_matrix.csv) files which support the final visualizations associated with this project.

 ## Final Reflection/Report